eclipse-platform/eclipse.platform.ui/docs/Evolving-Java-based-APIs.md

 Evolving Java-based APIs
 ========================

-By Jim des Rivières, IBM

-Revision history:

-October 1, 2007 - revision 1.2 - Clarified moving methods up and down type hierarchy; added note about Java reflection; split document into 3 parts because it was getting too large to edit:
+Document is currently split in 3 parts:

 *   Part 1: What is an API? (this page)
 *   [Part 2: Achieving API Binary Compatibility](/Evolving_Java-based_APIs_2 "Evolving Java-based APIs 2")
 *   [Part 3: Other Notes](/Evolving_Java-based_APIs_3 "Evolving Java-based APIs 3")

-February 14, 2007 - revision 1.1 - Add coverage for JDK 1.5 language features: generics, enums, annotation types, variable arity methods.

-June 8, 2001 - revision 1.02 - Added note about breakage due to adding API method to classes that may be subclassed.

-January 15, 2001 - revision 1.01 - Added suggestion about making obsolete hook methods final.

-October 6, 2000 - revision 1.0

 This document is about how to evolve Java-based APIs while maintaining compatibility with existing client code.
 Without loss of generality, we'll assume that there is a generic **Component** with a **Component API**, with one party providing the Component and controlling its API.
 The other party, or parties, write **Client** code that use the Component's services through its API.
 This is a very typical arrangement.

 Contents
 --------